 We have developed a multi-agency collaborative group, including all HSCPs, Commissioning, Third Sector and Housing colleagues.
 This has a delayed discharge work stream chaired by a third sector Chief Executive.
 The aim of this group is to encourage and influence different practice which may address some of the historical and more recent difficulties.
 East Renfrewshire has also led on the Scottish Government's Implementation group with the Head of Service chairing the Dynamic Support Register sub group which will result in a nationally agreed pathway based on early intervention to avoid admission.
 This has been agreed by COSLA and Government and is to be launched to all Boards / HSCPs in May 2023.

 In 2022 the Scottish Government announced that all people with learning disability (and people who identify as having a learning disability) are to receive an annual health check.
-The intention was for this to be provided by primary care, however given the challenging environment and capacity this will not be possible.
-After negotiation with the Scottish Government at a national level it was agreed to devise alternative delivery models.
-As host, East Renfrewshire will take a strategic planning lead and develop the NHS Greater Glasgow and Clyde approach to this in collaboration with our 5 fellow partnerships and will host the service going forward.
+As host, East Renfrewshire will take a strategic planning lead and develop the NHS Greater Glasgow and Clyde approach to an appropriate delivery model this in collaboration with our 5 fellow partnerships and will host the service going forward.